elibroftw/blog.elijahlopez.ca/content/posts/monero-devs-windows.md

 `git format-patch master --stdout > PATCH_NAME.patch`

-Here I've assumed that the default branch is master, but it is entirely possible when working on other projects that the default branch is not master.
+Here I've assumed that the default branch is master, but it is entirely possible when working on other projects where the default branch is not master.
 Default branch names I've seen are `dev` and `main`.

 After you've created a patch, you can post it on [monero-dev IRC](irc://irc.libera.chat/#monero-dev) or [monero-dev matrix](https://matrix.to/#/!VDQXWJoFsesLtbGdTT:monero.social).
-Funny thing, my house has these Plume devices which blocks matrix.to links, so I'm running a VPN a lot of the time now.
+Funny thing.
+My house has these Plume devices which blocks matrix.to links, so I'm running a VPN a lot of the time now.

 ## Git Situations

-I will assume you already know how to commit your code changes and push them to your github fork.
-So I will provide some git commands for common occurrences.
+I will assume you can figure out yourself how to commit your code changes and push them to your GitHub fork.
-I use GitHub Desktop + VS Code, so I am not a git guru.
+However, I will provide some git commands to use for common occurrences.
+I am not a git guru so I use GitHub Desktop + VS Code most of the time.

 I use the [Git Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph) extension to avoid the CLI for rebasing, squashing commits, and other actions where GitHub Desktop is inadequate.